sakoula/XiaoMi-Air-6200U/README.md

 * Install ALCPlugFix is *work in progress* to solve the wake up with headphones problem

-### create a valid SMBIOS
+### Create a valid SMBIOS
 [up up up](#)

 * create a valid SMBIOS.
 This is really important and do not forget it.
-Follow the guide [An iDiot's Guide To iMessage ](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/)
+In order to setup your hackintosh machine to use Apple Services, iMessage & FaceTime follow the guide [An iDiot's Guide To iMessage ](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/)

 ## Patching Information
 [up up up](#)